 DESeq analysis between STF and STW yielded 46/72 (+/-) significant different abundances while only 25/24 (+/-) rendered significant differences between STF and SAW (Suppl.
 Fig. S12 and S13).
 In most cases, the distinctive species observed between the STF and either STW or SAW coincided with those identified from the comparison between STW and SAW described above (Suppl.
 Fig. S12 and S13).
-For instance, the diatom Minutocellus polymorphus found in higher abundance in STW compared to SAW, was also associated preferentially with STF compared to SAW while the diatoms F. sublineata and Pseudo-nitzschia sp. showing significantly higher abundances in SAW compared to STW, were preferentially associated with the STF rather than STW (Suppl.
+For instance, the diatom Minutocellus polymorphus found in higher abundance in STW compared to SAW, was also associated preferentially with STF compared to SAW while the diatoms F. sublineata and Pseudo-nitzschia sp., which showed significantly higher abundances in SAW compared to STW, were preferentially associated with the STF rather than STW (Suppl.
 Fig. S12 and S13).
 Only a few species such as Thalassiothrix longissima and Chloropicon_sieburthii were distinctively associated with STF waters.

 DISCUSSION